cksystemsteaching/selfie/manuscript/encoding.md

 ## Strings

-In computer science sequences of characters such as `"Hello World!"` or in fact sequences of any kind of symbols are called *strings*.
+In computer science sequences of characters such as `Hello World!` or in fact sequences of any kind of symbols are called *strings*.

 [String](https://en.wikipedia.org/wiki/String_(computer_science) "String")
 : A finite sequence of characters taken from some finite alphabet.

-In selfie, for example, `"Hello World!"` is a string whose alphabet is in fact the printable ASCII characters UTF-8-encoded in eight bits, that is, one byte per character.
+In selfie, for example, `Hello World!` is a string whose alphabet is in fact the printable ASCII characters UTF-8-encoded in eight bits, that is, one byte per character.
 However, the question is how such strings are handled and in particular encoded and stored in the memory of a computer.

 [Memory](https://en.wikipedia.org/wiki/Computer_memory "Memory")
 : Hardware device that stores information for immediate use in a computer; it is synonymous with the term "primary storage".

 Logically, memory is *storage* for bits as well as *addresses* for identifying those bits.
 Memory addresses are usually natural numbers from zero or some positive number to some larger positive number.
 To save addresses and increase speed of access, most memory is *byte-addressed*, that is, each address refers to a whole byte and not just a single bit.
 The size of byte-addressed memory, that is, the number of bytes that can be stored is the difference between the smallest and largest address plus one.
 The number of bits that can be stored is therefore eight times that value.

-X> The obvious way of storing UTF-8-encoded strings such as our `"Hello World!"` string in byte-addressed memory is by identifying an address in memory, say, 42 and then storing the ASCII code of the first character `H` there.
+X> The obvious way of storing UTF-8-encoded strings such as our `Hello World!` string in byte-addressed memory is by identifying an address in memory, say, 42 and then storing the ASCII code of the first character `H` there.
 Then, the next character `e` is stored at address 43 and so on.
-Finally, the last character `!` is stored at address 53 since there are 12 characters in `"Hello World!"`.
+Finally, the last character `!` is stored at address 53 since there are 12 characters in `Hello World!`.
 In other words, the string is stored *contiguously* at *increasing* addresses in memory.
 X>
 X> But how does the machine know where the string ends?
 Simple.
-Right after the last character `!`, at address 53, we store the value 0, also called *null*, which is the ASCII code that is here not used for anything else but to indicate the end of a string.
+Right after the last character `!`, at address 54, we store the value 0, also called *null*, which is the ASCII code that is here not used for anything else but to indicate the end of a string.
 In other words, storing an UTF-8-encoded string requires as many bytes as there are characters in the string plus one.
 A string stored this way is called a [*null-terminated*](https://en.wikipedia.org/wiki/Null-terminated_string) string.

 With selfie, strings are stored [contiguously](http://github.com/cksystemsteaching/selfie/blob/a1f9a4270fa799430141c0aa68748b34bd5208cb/selfie.c#L1990-L2018) in memory and [null-terminated](http://github.com/cksystemsteaching/selfie/blob/a1f9a4270fa799430141c0aa68748b34bd5208cb/selfie.c#L2020) but what are the alternatives?
 We could store the number of characters in a string or the address of the last character in front of the string.
 Some systems do that but not selfie.
 Also, we could store the string non-contiguously in memory but would then need to remember where the characters are.
 This would require more space to store that information and more time to find the characters but enable us to store strings even if sufficiently large contiguous memory was not available.
 These are interesting and fundamental tradeoffs that will become more relevant later.
 Important for us here is to know that there is a choice.

-You may have noticed the double quotes around the `"Hello World!"` string in the "Hello World!" program.
+You may have noticed the double quotes enclosing the `Hello World!` string in the "Hello World!" program.
 There are other sequences of characters in the program such as [`foo`](https://en.wikipedia.org/wiki/Foobar), for example, that also look like strings but are not enclosed with double quotes.
-The difference is that the `"Hello World!"` string is meant to be *literally* `Hello World!` whereas `foo` is an *identifier* that provides a name for something.
+The difference is that `"Hello World!"` is meant to be *literally* `Hello World!` whereas `foo` is an *identifier* that provides a name for something.
 If we were to change `foo` consistently in the whole program to `bar`, for example, the program would be semantically equivalent to the original version with `foo`.
 Try it!

 [String Literal](https://en.wikipedia.org/wiki/String_literal "String Literal") : The representation of a string value within the source code of a computer program.

 String literals such as `"Hello World!"` make it convenient to read and write source code that needs to output text, for example.
 We make extensive use of string literals in `selfie.c` with [strings for reporting compiler errors](http://github.com/cksystemsteaching/selfie/blob/2613856aba61735e89ff42d98964d69637cb3111/selfie.c#L335-L362) as just one example.

+The code in `selfie.c` that actually [recognizes a string literal](http://github.com/cksystemsteaching/selfie/blob/38cf8f87dd0e0ae12216ddb6b368f2ed3a35e55e/selfie.c#L2006-L2041) in source code, after reading a double quote outside of a comment, first allocates memory not used by anyone to store the string.
+Then it reads one character at a time and stores the characters contiguously in memory until it reads another double quote.
+It then stores a null to terminate the string.
+This code ultimately determines how string literals are handled.

-There is also the notion of *character literals* which we use in `selfie.c` in a number of situations, for example, for identifying [characters that represent letters](http://github.com/cksystemsteaching/selfie/blob/2613856aba61735e89ff42d98964d69637cb3111/selfie.c#L1821-L1827).
+There is also the notion of *character literals* which we use in `selfie.c` in a number of situations, for example, for [identifying characters that represent letters](http://github.com/cksystemsteaching/selfie/blob/2613856aba61735e89ff42d98964d69637cb3111/selfie.c#L1821-L1827).

 [Character Literal](https://en.wikipedia.org/wiki/Character_literal "Character Literal") : The representation of a character value within the source code of a computer program.

 A character literal in source code such as `'a'`, for example, is a single character `a` enclosed with single quotes.
 However, character literals are actually quite different from string literals.
 A character literal represents the ASCII code of the enclosed character whereas a string literal is a sequence of characters which may contain any number of characters including just one or even none denoted by `""`.
-This also means that `''` is meaningless.
+Note that `''`, on the other hand, is meaningless.

 X> So, what is the difference between, say, `'a'` and `"a"`?
 X>
 X> The character literal `'a'` is the *ASCII code* of the character `a` whereas the string literal `"a"` is an *address* in memory where the ASCII code of `a` followed by null is stored.

-The code in `selfie.c` that identifies [relevant characters other than letters and digits](http://github.com/cksystemsteaching/selfie/blob/2067b468a2ce5df91afb9e9b3a476be85fefe95a/selfie.c#L124-L147) is another example which explains what character literals are.
+The code in `selfie.c` that [identifies characters other than letters and digits](http://github.com/cksystemsteaching/selfie/blob/2067b468a2ce5df91afb9e9b3a476be85fefe95a/selfie.c#L124-L147) is another example which shows how character literals are used.
 Take `'{'` as an example.
 If we were to replace `'{'` with `123` the semantics of the code would not change because 123 is the ASCII code of `{`.
 In other words, `'{'` stands for `123`, that is, `'{'` is really just a human-readable version of the ASCII code of `{`.

+The code in `selfie.c` that [recognizes a character literal](http://github.com/cksystemsteaching/selfie/blob/38cf8f87dd0e0ae12216ddb6b368f2ed3a35e55e/selfie.c#L1981-L2005) in source code, after reading a single quote outside of a comment, reads the next character and then stores the ASCII code of that character.
+It then looks for the second single quote and, if it is there, returns the ASCII code.
+Again, this code ultimately determines how character literals are handled.

 ## Identifiers